lazharichir/draw/README.md

 - [X] Create a new table that stores Tile <> Changed timestamp for quick lookup
 - [X] Create a function that detects changed tiles since time T
 - [X] Create a function that generates updated cached tiles
-- [X] Create an endpoint that update tiles every minute
+- [X] Implement the TileCache
-- [ ] Implement the TileCache
+- [-] Create an endpoint that update tiles every minute

 ## Implement the `LandRegistry`
 - [X] Define the initial interface: